FormidableLabs/builder/README.md

 a single point, and flexible.

 `npm` is fantastic for controlling dependencies, tasks (via `scripts`) and general project workflows.
-But a project-specific `package.json` simply doesn't scale when you're managing many (say 5-50) very similar repositories.
+But a project-specific `package.json` simply doesn’t scale when you’re managing many (say 5-50) very similar repositories.

-_Enter Builder._ Builder is "almost" `npm`, but provides for off-the-shelf "archetypes" to provide central sets of `package.json` `scripts`, `dependencies` and `devDependencies`.
+_Enter Builder._ Builder is “almost” `npm`, but provides for off-the-shelf “archetypes” to provide central sets of `package.json` `scripts`, `dependencies` and `devDependencies`.
 The rest of this page will dive into the details and machinations of the tool, but first here are a few of the rough goals and motivations behind the project.

-* **Single Point of Control**: A way to define a specific set of tasks / configs / etc. for one "type" of project.
+* **Single Point of Control**: A way to define a specific set of tasks / configs / etc. for one “type” of project.
 For example, we have an ever-expanding set of related repos for our [Victory](https://github.com/FormidableLabs/?utf8=%E2%9C%93&query=victory) project which all share a nearly-identical dev / prod / build workflow.
 * **Flexibility**: There are a number of meta tools for controlling JavaScript workflows / development lifecycles.
-However, most are of the "buy the farm" nature.
-This works great when everything is within the workflow but falls apart once you want to be "just slightly" different.
-Builder solves this by allowing fine grain task overriding by name, where the larger composed tasks still stay the same and allow a specific repo's deviation from "completely off the shelf" to be painless.
+However, most are of the “buy the farm” nature.
+This works great when everything is within the workflow but falls apart once you want to be “just slightly” different.
+Builder solves this by allowing fine grain task overriding by name, where the larger composed tasks still stay the same and allow a specific repo’s deviation from “completely off the shelf” to be painless.
 * **You Can Give Up**: One of the main goals of builder is to remain very close to a basic `npm` workflow.
 So much so, that we include a section in this guide on how to abandon the use of Builder in a project and revert everything